Working Towards Keyword Development

-It’s been a while since my last Back to Basics post here, so I’m going to provide an example of one SEO task that can be a lot of fun if done right.
+It’s been a while since my last Back to Basics post here, so I’m going to provide an example of one SEO task that can be a lot of fun if done right; the Keyword Development Process.

 It’s an exercise in Mind Mapping, and is the kind of thing that can be done in a group.
-It involves getting something to write upon (ideally posterboard paper and a mix of different colored magic markers), and thinking non-linearly, while filling that paper up with ideas.
+It involves getting something to write upon (ideally posterboard paper and a mix of different colored magic markers), and thinking non-linearly while filling that paper up with ideas about which keywords a site should be about.

 The ideas don’t necessarily have to be completely on topic, and sometimes writing down an idea that is only tangentially related to the topic may lead to the exploration of ideas and keyword development that are more relevant.

-One of the points of performing search engine optimization on a web site is to make it possible for the site owner to be found in search engines for information that is relevant to inquiries from the audience that will be searching for it.
+One of the points of performing search engine optimization on a website is to make it possible for the site owner to be found in search engines for information that is relevant to questions from the audience that they will be searching for.
+So learning about the audience of a site, and what they will be most interested in finding out about is one of the most helpful things you can do in your keyword development approach.

-Making lists is one fun way to understand the tasks and needs that a web site might have to offer.
+Making lists is one fun way to understand the tasks and needs that a website might have to offer when doing keyword development.

 Here’s a start to a list of targeted audiences that might be visiting a site to perform different tasks.